Fiona McAllister

 Broadcast News Director

-Fiona McAllister ‘26 is studying journalism with a minor in sociology.
+Fiona McAllister ’26 is studying journalism with a minor in sociology.
 McAllister is a journalist who is passionate about covering news stories for all mediums.
-Her previous work as Executive Producer of ENN Tonight and Producer of On-Air has led her to hold the position of Broadcast News Director.
-Looking to the future, Fiona is interested in producing and reporting.
+Her previous work as executive producer of ENN Tonight and producer of On Air has led her to hold the position of broadcast news director.
+Looking to the future, McAllister is interested in producing and reporting.
 Find her best work on her portfolio.

 Recent Articles